DLI Frequently Asked Questions

 How will I know if my child is making progress in English and Spanish?

 Learners in the Dual Language Program will be assessed in their Academis and Linguistic progress.
 This progress will be reported to parents via progress reports and report cards.
 Every dual language student K-5 will also be given a Spanish Reading/Literacy Assessment at the beginning, middle, and end of year.
 These scores, along with student scores on an English Reading/Literacy Assessment will be reported to parents upon completion of the test administration.

 What supports are available if my child struggles in the program?

 Tiered intervention supports are available to all students.
 Following the national Response to Intervention (RtI) model, the student’s first level of support is the classroom teacher.
 Regardless of the language of instruction, teachers will provide additional instructional interventions to promote academic success.
 This support may increase or decrease based on the student’s response to the intervention.
 If the student experiences success, interventions may be continued, or the child may move to a monitored status.
 If the child continues to have difficulty, additional classroom interventions, or specialized services may be provided, increasing the tiered support.

 Is transportation provided for my child to participate in the Dual Language Program?

-Transportation is provided for students within the school attendance zones for Denton Creek, Wilson, Middle School North and Middle School West, who live in areas designated for free bus pickup.
+Transportation is provided for elementary students within the school attendance zones for Denton Creek and Wilson, who live in areas designated for free bus pickup.
 In addition, transportation will be provided for native-Spanish speakers who qualify as Limited English Proficient enrolled in the Dual Language Program.
 Native-English speakers or English Proficient students who choose to participate in the DLI program are responsible for their own transportation.